Des Lacey

-Desmond Lacey (3 August 1925 – 1974) was an Irish footballer.
+Desmond "Des" Lacey (3 August 1925 – 1974) was an Irish footballer.

 Lacey made one appearance for Chester in the Football League, when he wore the number seven shirt during a 3–0 victory at home to Lincoln City in April 1947.
 Despite this success, he was not selected again and he moved to Witton Albion.
+Lacey excelled also in badminton.